lifehackjim/pytan3/docs/index.rst

 PyTan: Python API for the Tanium Platform
 #################################################

-PyTan is an all-in-one API wrapper for `Tanium <https://www.tanium.com>`_ and is comprised of :ref:`multiple modular layers<API Layers>` that makes it easy to extend or add new functionality.
+PyTan is an all-in-one API wrapper for `Tanium <https://www.tanium.com>`_ and is comprised of :ref:`multiple modular layers<API Layers>` that make it easy to extend or add new functionality.

 Since the inception of PyTan in :ref:`October of 2014 <Birth>` it has grown in scope, complexity, and adoption.
 This version marks the fourth redesign, and it has vast improvements over the previous versions.